simrett/simrett/README.md

-# Hey there! 👋 I'm Simret Betru, your friendly code enthusiast! 🚀
+# 🌸 Hey there! 👋 I'm Simret Betru, your friendly code enthusiast! 🚀

+Excited to code, create, and conquer in the tech world!
+Passionate about system DevOps, data analysis, and all things Python, SQL, and Excel.
+Let’s make magic happen together! 💻✨💖

 ## About Me
-- 🎓 Software Engineering Student at [ALX Africa](https://www.alxafrica.com/)
+- 🎓 Aspriring to be a Data analyist!
 - 💻 Tech Stack: HTML, CSS, Python, JavaScript, C